-About Australian Indigenous studies
+About Australian Indigenous Studies

-Indigenous studies centres the knowledges and scholarship of First Peoples.
-Indigenous Studies students are introduced to rich philosophies and unique ways of being that have sustained this fragile place for millennia.
-First Peoples.
-Aboriginal and Islanders cultures in Australia are some of the most unique in the world.
-Our scholarship is steeped in critical theory and is trans-and inter-disciplinary.
+Indigenous Studies centres the knowledges and scholarship of First Peoples.
+Indigenous Studies students are introduced to First Peoples' rich philosophies and unique ways of being that have sustained this fragile place for millennia.
+Our scholarship is steeped in critical theory and is transand inter-disciplinary.